MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

 ::: moniker range="sc-orch-1801"

    > [!NOTE]
    > SQL Server Native Client is a prerequisite which is not validated by Prerequisite check step in setup.
-Hence, make sure that the SQL Server Native Client is installed on the Runbook designer role.
+Hence, ensure that the SQL Server Native Client is installed on the Runbook designer role.
 For more information, see [Installing SQL Server Native Client](/sql/relational-databases/native-client/applications/installing-sql-server-native-client).

 ::: moniker-end